visgl/tsc/CHARTER.md

 The `vis.gl` project is part of the [OpenJS Foundation](https://openjsf.org), which operates transparently, openly, collaboratively, and ethically.
 Project proposals, timelines, and status must not merely be open, but also easily visible to outsiders.

-All collaborators must allow open participation from any individual or organization meeting the requirements for contributing under this Charter and any policies adopted by the TSC, regardless of competitive interests.
-The community must not exclude any participant based on criteria other than those applied consistently and reasonably to all collaborators.

 ## Section 1: Scope

 `vis.gl` is to provide a comprehensive, open-source solution for GPU-powered visualizations of large-scale datasets, in particular geospatial data visualizations.
 The `vis.gl` project consists of many different sub-projects, such as a layer-based visualization framework, GPU toolkit, basemap react components, and more.
 The project is designed to be modular, so that it can be used in a variety of different environments and for different purposes.

-The scope of project includes documentation, testing, integration and the creation of other artifacts that aid the development, deployment, operation or adoption of the open source project.

 ### 1.1: In-scope